Minimizing the Negative Impact of Historical Trauma due to Systemic Racism on Gert Town, New Orleans, LA.

 How does the idea affect or change the fundamental nature of the larger ecosystem that surrounds it (as described above) in a new and/or far-reaching way?
 (500 characters)

-Shaking the deep entrenchment of racism in individual and community life will help to create a healthier, more peaceful and prosperous Gert Town by building racial awareness/understanding as well as communication/navigation skills in areas including: cultural competency; hidden rules of economic class and generationally-held beliefs.
-Change will impact all facets of life in the community by empowering people, contributing to the prosperity & peace of the family/neighborhood for generations.
+Shaking the deep entrenchment of racism in individual & community life will help to create a healthier, more peaceful & prosperous Gert Town by building racial awareness/understanding and communication/navigation skills in areas including: cultural competency; hidden rules of economic class and generationally-held beliefs.
+Change will impact all facets of life in the community by empowering people, contributing to the prosperity & peace of the family/neighborhood for generations. edited 8/15/18

 What will be different within the target community as a result of implementing the idea?
 What is the scope and scale of that difference?
 How long will it take to see that difference and how will it be sustained beyond BridgeBuilder support?
 (500 characters)